 Travel Nurse Application Submission

 It’s time now to submit your travel nurse application for the agencies that you are interested in.
-In Step #7: Researching Travel Companies you took the steps and researched travel companies.
-You should have narrowed your potential list down to 3-5.
-You have already talked to them and hopefully you have a better idea which ones are going to work out for you.
+In Step #7: How to Research Travel Nurse Companies you narrowed your preferred companies list down to three or so.
+Now it is time to apply for travel nurse jobs!

 YOUR PORTFOLIO

 In step #6 we discussed Building your Travel Portfolio.
-Now it’s time to put that portfolio into work.
-I recommend that you contact the recruiter and inform them that your interested in working with them on finding a travel nurse position.
+Now it’s time to put that portfolio to work.

-If you already have your profile finished it’s a quick step to simply email the completed profile to the recruiter in .pdf format.
-I recommend that you follow-up with the recruiter within 24 hours after submission to make certain that it was received and ask if there is anything else required to complete your profile with the company.
+If you already have your profile finished it’s a quick step to simply email the completed profile to the recruiter in .pdf format or via Google Drive.
+Your recruiter should let you know ASAP if there is anything else they need to complete your profile and submit your travel nurse application for jobs.

 EXTRA’s